Earthing system: Unearthed neutral

-In unearthed, isolated or floating neutral system, as in the IT system, there is no direct connection of the star point (or any other point in the network) and the ground.
+In unearthed, isolated or floating neutral system, as in the IT system, there is no direct connection of the star point (or any other point in the network) and Earth.
 As a result, ground fault currents have no path to be closed and thus have negligible magnitudes.
-However, in practice, the fault current will not be equal to zero: conductors in the circuit — particularly underground cables — have an inherent capacitance towards the earth, which provides a path of relatively high impedance.
+However, in practice, the fault current will not be equal to zero: conductors in the circuit — particularly underground cables — have an inherent capacitance towards the Earth, which provides a path of relatively high impedance.

 Systems with isolated neutral may continue operation and provide uninterrupted supply even in presence of a ground fault.
 However, while the fault is present, the potential of other two phases relative to the ground reaches $\sqrt{3}$ of the normal operating voltage, creating additional stress for the insulation; insulation failures may inflict additional ground faults in the system, now with much higher currents.

 Presence of uninterrupted ground fault may pose a significant safety risk: if the current exceeds 4 A – 5 A an electric arc develops, which may be sustained even after the fault is cleared.
 For that reason, they are chiefly limited to underground and submarine networks, and industrial applications, where the reliability need is high and probability of human contact relatively low.
 In urban distribution networks with multiple underground feeders, the capacitive current may reach several tens of amperes, posing significant risk for the equipment.

 The benefit of low fault current and continued system operation thereafter is offset by inherent drawback that the fault location is hard to detect.

 Grounding rods

 According to the IEEE standards, grounding rods are made from material such as copper and steel.
 For choosing a grounding rod there are several selection criteria such as: corrosion resistance, diameter depending on the fault current, conductivity and others.
 There are several types derived from copper and steel: copper-bonded, stainless-steel, solid copper, galvanized steel ground.
-In recent decades, there has been developed chemical grounding rods for low impedance ground containing natural electrolytic salts. and Nano-Carbon Fiber Grounding rods.
+In recent decades, there has been developed chemical grounding rods for low impedance ground containing natural electrolytic salts and Nano-Carbon Fiber Grounding rods.